If you’re going to be installing an air conditioning unit in a listed property or apartment, you will most likely need planning permission.

 Applying for planning permission is usually associated with larger-scale projects.

-Most people know that they need to apply for permission when they are building something new or are making major changes to a building, such as having an extension added or changing the use of a building.
+Most people know they need to apply for permission when building something new.
+Also, when making major changes to a building, such as having an extension.

-However, homeowners might be more surprised to find out that having an air conditioning solution installed will require the same permission.
+However, homeowners might be more surprised to find out that installing an air conditioning solution will require the same permission.

-This means that if you carry out an air conditioning installation without planning permission you will be served with an ‘enforcement notice’, and you’ll be forced to remove the air conditioning unit.
+If you carry out an air conditioning installation without planning permission, you will be served with an ‘enforcement notice’.
+You’ll then be forced to remove the air conditioning unit.

-So if you’re planning on having an air conditioner installed, you must apply for planning permission.
+So, if you plan on installing an air conditioner, you must apply for planning permission.
 Here’s how you go about it.

 The first step is to contact the local authority and request permission.
-It’s important that you clearly detail all of the work you’ll be carrying out.
+It’s essential that you clearly detail all of the work you’ll be carrying out.
 This will take time.

-Most planning permission requests will take authorities up to eight weeks to process, but some can even take as long as 13 weeks.
+Most planning permission requests will take authorities up to eight weeks to process.
+Some can even take as long as 13 weeks.

-If you’re looking to get an AC unit installed to keep you cool during the warmer months then keep this in mind and apply for permission early!
+If you want an AC unit installed to keep you cool during the warmer months, keep this in mind.
+Apply for permission early!

-The next step – and this is of course dependent on the authorities accepting the request – is to then (and only then) begin talking to the building management about your proposal.
+The next step.
+This is, of course, dependent on the authorities accepting the request (and only then).
+Begin talking to the building management about your proposal.

-If you own your property you won’t have to worry about this step, but it’s always a good idea to run your plans by the building manager if you own a flat in an apartment building.
+If you own your property, you won’t have to worry about this step.
+However, running your plans by the building manager is always a good idea.
+Even if you own a flat in an apartment building.

-From experience, we’ve found that just because the local authority accepts the proposal, it doesn’t necessarily mean the building manager is guaranteed to.
+From experience, we’ve found that just because the local authority accepts the proposal doesn’t necessarily mean the building manager is guaranteed to.

 Here lies the biggest problem.
-A vast majority of the time, if you’re living in an apartment and you’re in a central location, your request is likely to be declined.
+Most of the time, if you’re living in an apartment in a central location, your request will likely be declined.

-You’re not the owner of the external demise of your property and so you’re unable to make any penetrations to the outside yourself.
+You’re not the owner of the external demise of your property.
+So you’re unable to make any penetrations to the outside yourself.

 The reason for this is because of noise and appearance.
 The noise of a conventional system is quite loud and can be disruptive for neighbours.

-A lot of buildings also have restrictions on the exterior of the property so that they can maintain the look of the building.
+Many buildings also have restrictions on the exterior of the property.
+So that they can maintain the look of the building.

-They’re pretty big, generally quite bland and often stylistically out of sync with the rest of a building.
+They’re pretty big and generally quite bland.
+Stylistically, they will be out of sync with the rest of the building.

-A new unit might not compromise the image of a building, but one that’s been exposed to the elements most certainly will.
-However, it definitely will compromise the look of any historic or listed properties.
+A new unit might not compromise the image of a building.
+But one that’s been exposed to the elements most certainly will.
+However, it will compromise the look of any historic or listed properties.

-Air conditioning units can be noisy too.
-In theory, a brand new air conditioning unit shouldn’t be causing too much noise pollution.
+Air conditioning units can be noisy, too.
+Theoretically, a brand-new air conditioning unit shouldn’t be causing too much noise pollution.

 But over time, and if a unit hasn’t been serviced, that annoying whining sound will inevitably begin.

 And it won’t just be the unit whining!
-When your neighbour is trying to enjoy a nice summer’s evening and all they can hear is your air conditioning unit groaning a couple of metres above their heads, they’ll be rightly grieved.
+When your neighbour is trying to enjoy a lovely summer’s evening, and all they can hear is your air conditioning unit groaning a couple of metres above their heads, they’ll be rightly grieved.
 Building managers are all too wary of this.

 It’s for these reasons that, the vast majority of the time, your request will be declined.
 So what are the alternatives?